Why Treat Hashimoto’s?

 All three of these diets have the potential to help improve your Hashimoto’s and I have them listed here in order of difficulty (from least to most difficult).

-If you don't know anything about dieting for Hashimoto's then your first diet should be the gluten-free and dairy-free diet.
+If you don’t know anything about dieting for Hashimoto’s then your first diet should be a gluten-free and dairy-free diet.

-MANY people with Hashimoto's do poorly on both of these food groups and we have medical studies showing that gluten and dairy can both potentially cause inflammation n the gut and body.
+MANY people with Hashimoto’s do poorly in both of these food groups and we have medical studies showing that gluten and dairy can both potentially cause inflammation n the gut and body.